Doctors Expect Tiger Woods To Walk Again, But Golf Legend Likely 'Never The Same' After Crash

 “Emotionally, he’s got a road to recovery because there is no way he will not be experiencing post-traumatic stress disorder,” Rosenberg said.
 “They may feel numb, disoriented, they may feel that they aren’t even living in this world like a sense of de-realization and confusion.”

-As Woods battles a physical and mental recovery, many are left wondering what this means for the golfer’s future.MORE NEWS: Former CA Senator John Moorlach Infected With COVID-19
+As Woods battles a physical and mental recovery, many are left wondering what this means for the golfer’s future.MORE NEWS: Raging Fire Destroys Commercial Building In South LA

 “He’s going to have to go through massive therapy, physical therapy and so on and so who he has been being, which is an athlete, may not be accessible to him for quite some time,” said Rosenberg.